onlyoneknife/cubesat/README.md

 *** Commenting ***

 * Function prototypes, and implementations should always have a description.
-See below for the standard on this.
 * All data structures should have a description explaining what each of their members is used for.
-See below for the standard on this.
 * All variables, no matter what their scope is, should have comments explaining their purpose where they are declared.

 Comments on source code should emphasize why the code is there.
 A programmer reading the code should understand what it does and why it is there.